Which sustainability accreditation program should I choose?

 Our own journey

-We undertook Ecotourism Australia’s Strive 4 Sustainability Scorecard in early 2023.
+We undertook Ecotourism Australia’s Strive 4 Sustainability Scorecard.
 It was quick (about six hours) and not difficult, and it was great to get a report back from a sustainability expert with personalised advice, and be able to share our scorecard with clients.

-To support our BCorp application, we measured 2023-24 emissions using the free ecoBiz carbon calculator with support (available to Queensland businesses).
+To support our application, we measured our emissions using the free ecoBiz carbon calculator (available to Queensland businesses).
 Tilma Group has no Scope 1 or 2 emissions (e.g. no business-owned vehicles or offices), so we offset our Scope 3 emissions of staff travel and goods and services we purchase such as business travel, and our rented co-working space (which does not use renewable energy!)